venkataswamybudige/ExpressServer/README.md

 Access Your Files:

 On the same machine, you can access the files by going to http://localhost:3000/filename.
 For example, if you have index.html in the public directory, you can access it at http://localhost:3000/index.html.

+use this command to run :
+npm init -y
+npm install serve-index
+npm install express
+to Run: node index.js